Italian guerrilla war in Ethiopia: Guerrilla war

-From January 1942, many of these "Bande" started to operate under the coordinated orders of General Muratori (commander of the fascist "Milizia").
-He was able to encourage a revolt against the Allied forces by the Azebo Oromo tribe in northern Ethiopia, who had a history of rebellion.
-The revolt was put down by Allied forces operating alongside the Ethiopian army only at the beginning of 1943.
-Indeed, during the Italian invasion of Ethiopia, the Oromo (called also "Galla") nobility sided to Italy hoping to exercise their power and taking advantage to return their lands.
+From January 1942, many of these "Bande" operated under the command of General Muratori (commander of the fascist Milizia).
+He was able to encourage a revolt against the Allied forces by the Azebo Oromo people in northern Ethiopia, who had a history of rebellion.
+The revolt was put down by Allied forces operating with the Ethiopian army only at the beginning of 1943.
+During the Second Italo-Ethiopian War, the Oromo (called also "Galla") nobility sided with Italy hoping to exercise their power and taking advantage to return their lands.
 The Italian appointed them as governors of their former lands.
 In 1935, Raya Azeboos Oromos attacked the Abyssinian armies during the Battle of Maychew.
 Also, in early 1936, Oromos in Jimma expelled Amharas officials to defy the colonial rule.
-Hence, the Oromo nobility in western Ethiopia declared an independent Oromia state called "Western Oromo Confederation" (WOC), expressing a request for a mandatory state to the League of Nations.
+The Oromo nobility in western Ethiopia declared an independent Oromia state called "Western Oromo Confederation" (WOC) expressing a request for a mandatory state to the League of Nations.
 They obtained autonomy when the Italian Governorate of Eritrea was created in 1937.
-After the end of Italian rule in 1941 and Emperor Haile Selassie return, the Oromos broadly contested the Abyssinian rule and started rebellion against the Shewa Amharan nobility, helped by general Muratori and instructed by his italian black shirts.
-However, such events were not mentioned in the Ethiopian historiography.
+After the end of Italian rule in 1941 and Emperor Haile Selassie's return, the Oromos broadly contested Abyssinian rule and rebelled against the Shewa Amharan nobility, helped by General Muratori and instructed by his Italian Blackshirts.
+Such events were not mentioned in the Ethiopian historiography.

 In the spring of 1942, even Haile Selassie I (who stated in his autobiography that "the Italians have always been the bane of the Ethiopian people") started to open diplomatic channels of communication with the Italian insurgents, allegedly because he was impressed by the victory of Rommel in Tobruk, Libya.
 Major Lucchetti declared (after the guerrilla war) that the Emperor, if the Axis had reached Ethiopia, was ready to accept an Italian protectorate with these conditions: